United Nations Security Council Resolution 2231

-United Nations Security Council Resolution 2231 was a 20 July 2015 resolution endorsing the Joint Comprehensive Plan of Action on the nuclear program of Iran.
+United Nations Security Council Resolution 2231 was a 20 July 2015 resolution endorsing the Joint Comprehensive Plan of Action (JCPOA) on the nuclear program of Iran.
 It sets out an inspection process and schedule while also preparing for the removal of United Nations sanctions against Iran.
 The 15 nations on the Security Council unanimously endorsed the resolution, which had been negotiated by the permanent members of the United Nations Security Council—China, France, Russia, the United Kingdom, and the United States—plus Germany, the European Union, and Iran.
+At the same time, negotiators built in an emergency “snapback” mechanism as a safeguard for the deal's enforcers: if Iran were to violate its commitments, sanctions could be swiftly reimposed without the risk of a veto in the Security Council.
+This snapback provision, described as an unprecedented diplomatic tool, helped secure support for the JCPOA by ensuring that any “significant non-performance” by Iran could be met with a rapid restoration of international sanctions.
+The U.N.
+Security Council unanimously endorsed the JCPOA through Resolution 2231 on July 20, 2015, incorporating this mechanism into international law.

+On August 28, 2025, E3 members, France, Germany, and the United Kingdom, initiated the process of the snapback mechanism, stating that despite upholding their own commitments, since 2019 Iran had "increasingly and deliberately ceased performing its JCPOA commitments", including "the accumulation of a highly enriched uranium stockpile which lacks any credible civiliian justification and is unprecedented for a state without a nuclear weapons program".

-Iran reaction
+Iran's reaction

-After the resolution, the Iranian Foreign Affairs minister said: ″the Iranian nation should feel fundamental changes in accordance with the UN Security Council Resolution 2231″.
+After the resolution, Iran's then–Foreign Minister Mohammad Javad Zarif stated that: "the Iranian nation should feel fundamental changes in accordance with the UN Security Council Resolution 2231".